Flown From The Nest homepage

 He made his debut in a goalless draw against Everton on 5th November 1994 and scored his first senior goal just thirteen seconds after coming on as substitute against Chelsea on December 10th 1994.
 At the start of the 1996-1997 season, Jamie had made 29 league appearances for the Canaries scoring six times.
 Of these, the most striking was the April 1996 derby with Ipswich in which Jamie sported a remarkable green hairstyle.
 A spell on loan to Bournemouth produced another 5 appearances.
 The return of Mike Walker as Norwich manager did not provide any further opportunities for Jamie to play for the first team.
 A successful loan spell at Bristol Rovers where he scored with frightening regularity was followed by a permanent move to this his hometown side.

 Norwich fans wished Jamie all the best especially as there was a sell-on clause in the transfer deal.
-This may reap some benefits in the 1998 close season as Bristol Rovers made all their squad available for transfer in order to generate funds to keep top scorer Barry Hayles at the club.
+In the 1998 close season, Bristol Rovers made all their squad available for transfer in order to generate funds to keep top scorer Barry Hayles at the club.
 Jamie's 13 goals made him a potential target.
 Since Hayles joined Fulham in mid November 1998 for £2million, a greater reliance was placed on Jamie to score the goals for Rovers.
 Jamie lived up to this on Saturday 16th January 1999 when he scored four goals for Rovers in their 6-0 away win against Reading.
 The unlucky Royals keeper was Scott Howie.
 Jamie's form for Bristol Rovers earned him the attention of both Birmingham City and Norwich.
 He ended the 1998/99 season as the Second Division's leading scorer with 29 goals.

 According to Yahoo's Teamtalk service, Burnley made enquiries about taking Jamie to Turf Moor for the new season.